-- Two hours of face-to-face individual supervision with two licensed psychologists - One hour of Group Testing Supervision (for psychological and neuro-psychological assessment) - One hour of Group Supervision of Group Therapy (while intern is running a group) - One hour of Crisis Supervision (while on Mobile Crisis Rotation only) - One hour of Intake Group Supervision (while on Assessment Rotation only) - One hour of ARC Group Supervision (for those participating in ARC) - One to three hours of live supervision for Developmental Evaluations (while on Assessment Rotation Only)
+- Two hours of individual supervision with two licensed psychologists - One hour of Group Testing Supervision - One hour of Group Supervision of Group Therapy - One hour of Crisis Supervision - One hour of Intake Group Supervision (occurs for the first 3 months only) - One hour of ARC Group Supervision - One to three hours of live supervision for Developmental Evaluations

 Supervisors are available beyond the four hours of minimum supervision as needed.
-In addition, post-doctoral fellows at the CGC are available to provide a peer-consultation model of supervision to the interns as needed, and interns can schedule formal time with post-docs to help with scoring and interpretation of psychological assessment data.
+In addition, post-doctoral fellows at the CGC are available to provide a peer-consultation model of supervision to the interns as needed.

-All individual supervisory hours are done face-to-face with licensed psychologists and focus on individual and family treatment for interns' ongoing cases.
+All individual supervisory hours are done with licensed psychologists and focus on individual and family treatment for interns' ongoing cases.
 In order to ensure quality of supervision, interns complete evaluations of their supervisors twice per year and review them directly with supervisors.
 The supervisor evaluations also are reviewed by the Director of Training, and any concerns are noted and addressed as soon as possible.